BWibo/3dcitydb-mkdocs/docs/citydb-tool/import-cityjson.md

 ### Filtering appearances

 By default, the `import cityjson` command imports all appearance information from the input files.
-The `--appearance-theme` option restricts the import of appearances based on their `<theme>` property.
+The `--appearance-theme` option restricts the import of appearances based on their `"theme"` property.
 You can specify one or more themes as a comma-separated list.
 To filter appearances that have no theme property, use `none` as the value.

 Only appearances associated with the specified themes will be imported.
 To exclude all appearances from the import, use